PokeMapMobile/PokeMapMobile/README.md

 2. The PokéMapMobile Desktop Application.
 3. The mobile application.

 We assume that you already know how to run [PokemonGo-Map](https://github.com/PokemonGoMap/PokemonGo-Map) through the command line.
-The application interfaces with the program's [webhook's](https://github.com/PokemonGoMap/PokemonGo-Map/wiki/Using-Webhooks).
+The application interfaces with the app's [webhooks](https://github.com/PokemonGoMap/PokemonGo-Map/wiki/Using-Webhooks).

 The complete setup is as follows: